cwchentw/lightweight-cms/content/reference/concept.md

 Router is the hub of a mdcms site.
 It receives requests from a web server (Apache or Nginx), maps a URL to corresponding directory or post file and sends responses back to the server.

+Users of mdcms seldom require to edit this script by themselves.

 ## Home Page

 A home page in a mdcms site is an unique web page that deserves a dedicated layout.
-Such page conveys visitors general impression about a site and directs them to desired information ideally.
+Such page emanates visitors general impression about a site and directs them to desired information ideally.

 Web programmers typically arrange layout of a home page differently from that of section pages.
 Therefore, they are separated in mdcms.